sjaakp/yii2-dateline/README.md

-YII2 Dateline
+Yii2 Dateline
 =============

-#### Widget integrating my Dateline in Yii 2.0 PHP Framework. ####
+#### Widget for date-related data in Yii 2.0 PHP Framework. ####

-Dateline widget renders my Javascript Dateline.
+Dateline widget renders my Javascript jQuery Dateline.
 The Event data for the dateline are provided by a Yii DataProvider (any object implementing [yii\data\DataProviderInterface](http://www.yiiframework.com/doc-2.0/yii-data-dataproviderinterface.html)).

 A demonstration of Dateline widget is [here](http://www.sjaakpriester.nl/software/dateline).